 Conflicting / Invitational Tournament

 – Players who wish to play in a conflicting events with African Tour tournaments are required to obtain a release.
-The African Tour players must obtain a release before playing any invitational event.
+The African Tour players must apply for a release 3 weeks before the date of the invitational event.
 The tour has the right to approve or reject the application.

-– The fine for a player not applying or obtaining a release before playing in conflicting / invitational events with African Tour tournaments will be lost of playing rights for the rest of the season and $1,000.
+– The fine for a player not applying or obtaining a release before playing in conflicting / invitational events with African Tour tournaments will be lost of playing rights for the rest of the season and full termination of membership.

 – African Tour Members are required to act at all times in the best interests of the African Tour.